PMStander/pib/.project/core/progress.md

 - Navigation component for improved user experience
 - Standardized authentication handling across pages
 - Consistent state management using Nuxt's useState
+- Organizational structure with CEO, departments, teams, and specialized agents
+- Document creation and management capabilities with specialized agents
+- Chat session registration and persistence in Firestore
+- Reusable Firebase CRUD tools for AI agents

 ## In Progress
 - Developing more sophisticated LangGraph workflows with specialized agents
-- Creating department and team structure for AI agents
 - Implementing workspace detail page
 - Developing partner matching algorithm
 - Enhancing UI/UX with animations and transitions
 - Improving error handling and user experience
 - Adding support for attachments and multi-modal interactions in chat
-- Implementing chat history persistence
+- Implementing additional departments and teams for other business functions
+- Creating a UI for managing documents

 ## Upcoming Tasks
 1. **Phase 1: Foundation (Complete)**